MadrinanComLab/Exp-PocketBase/README.md

 <br/>

-If you try this, it will work well, but same problem as it was from previous chapter, the credentials you've inputted will remain.<br/>
+If you try this, it will work well, but the same problem as in the previous chapter will remain: the credentials you've inputted will remain.<br/>

-to resolve this add the `reset` in destructuring of `useForm()`:
+To resolve this, add `reset` in the destructuring of `useForm()`:
 ```javascript
 const { register, handleSubmit, reset } = useForm();
 ```

 <br/>

-Then, add this `reset()` funciton to login function:
+Then, add this `reset()` function to the login function:
 ```javascript
 async function login(data){
     /* This function was a custom function of handleSubmit() */